 A supervised course of study guided by faculty mentor and/or expert-from-the-field.
-Prerequisite(s): Application to IT Department for permission, formal acceptance and written contract for course completion.
+Prerequisite(s): Application to the IT program for permission and written contract for course completion.
 Senior standing recommended.

 Information Technology: Information Design and Production (ITMM)